midhunkalarikkal/FullDomain/Notes/js.md

 ## `Classes` ##
 =====================
 Classes in JavaScript provide a more structured and intuitive way to work with object-oriented programming concepts.
+Classes are the cleaner way to create constructor function and prototype

 `Static methods`
 -----------------